danleonca/CDMX009-Social-Network/Readme.md

 The objective of this project is to build a responsive Single-Page Application (SPA) Social Network in which we can write, read, update and delete data.
 It is the first project on the Laboratory FrontEnd track.

 ### :bulb: IDEA SELECTION

-The theme chosen was education. **estuDÍA** is a social network in which users have an interest in entering higher education specifically at the Instituto Politécnico Nacional.
+The chosen theme was education. **estuDÍA** is a social network in which users have an interest in entering their university studies specifically at the Instituto Politécnico Nacional.

 ### :girl: :boy: USERS